neosubhamoy/neosubhamoy-portfolio/README.md

 ![MySQL](https://img.shields.io/badge/mysql-%2300f.svg?style=for-the-badge&logo=mysql&logoColor=white)

 ### 🛠️ Contributing

+Want to be the part of this project?
+Get started by following this simple steps . . .

 1. Clone this repository in your dev server public folder (eg: 'htdocs' for XAMPP Server)
 2. Install node dependencies